 By being enrolled in this class, each student is expected to read, understand, and abide by the CNU's honor code.
 CNU reserves the right to penalize any student whose academic conduct at any time is, in its judgment, detrimental to the University.
-This conduct includes plagiarism, collusion, cheating, giving or receiving or offering or soliciting information in examinations, or the use of previously prepared material in examinations or quizzes.
+This conduct includes plagiarism, collusion, cheating, giving or receiving or offering or soliciting information in examinations, the use of AI or LLMs for assignments, or the use of previously prepared material in examinations or quizzes.

-Class Policy: You'll receive an automatic F in the course if you share any questions or any answers with other students.
-The purpose of these tests is to test your knowledge.
+Class Policy: You'll receive an automatic F in the course if you display any of the conduct in the above paragraph.
+The purpose of these assessments is to test your knowledge.
 If you provide other students with the questions or answers, it undermines the testing process.
+If you have someone or something else do your work, it does not show me what you know.
 If you discover someone sharing questions and report it to me, I will buy you ice cream or a dairy-free equivalent.
-Also, I'll report all seeming-plagiarism to CHECS and give the seeming-plagiarizer a 0 for the assignment.
+Also, I'll report all seeming-plagiarism to CHECS and give the seeming-plagiarizer a 0 for the course.
 I won't argue with you whether you did it intentionally.
 We all know how that will go.
 You'll argue that you didn't mean to do it, just like people who do it intentionally argue.
 So I'm not even going to ask.
 Please be intentional about not doing it.